-Article was orginally written by Elizabeth McLardy on October 18, 2016.
+Article was originally written by Elizabeth McLardy on October 18, 2016.

-Planning to have a baby is an exciting time.
-But it’s also one filled with many questions, some common ones being “Where am I going to have my baby?” and “Will I need family health insurance?”
-While babies may not be as stressful as one might think, planning for them definitely can be.
+Planning to have a baby can be an exciting time, but it’s also one filled with many questions, including “where am I going to have my baby?” and “will I need health insurance?”.

-Should you get private health insurance before pregnancy?
+Should you get private health insurance before falling pregnant?

-Overall, it’s important to make sure the family health cover you choose suits your needs and your budget during pregnancy, for both the delivery and post-delivery.
+Overall, it’s important to make sure the health cover you choose suits your needs and your budget during pregnancy, the delivery and post-delivery.

-To check whether you have the right cover for pregnancy, review your extras and make sure you aren’t paying for something you don’t need.
+To check whether you have the right cover, review your policy and make sure you aren’t paying for something you don’t need.
 You can find information about what you are and are not covered for in your product disclosure statement (PDS), or by contacting your insurer.

 Family health insurance during pregnancy

 One of the benefits of private health insurance is, via extras cover, potentially being able to claim for things like remedial and pregnancy massages, physiotherapy and chiropractic care.
-It is a good idea to have a look at any limits that apply to these services (such as a capped amount per year) and consider if you can make the most of them pre and post-delivery.
-Your lower back and shoulders are likely to take a beating from carrying the extra load and while breastfeeding, so take care of them by asking your health practitioner about preventative care exercises and making extra visits when you need it.
+It is a good idea to have a look at any limits that apply to these services (such as a capped amount per year) and consider if you can make the most of them before and after the birth of your baby.
+Your body will be taking on an extra weight load and transformation so you may want to speak with your health practitioner about preventative care exercises and making extra visits when you need it.
 However, it’s important to check what your out-of-pocket expenses may be if you do seek treatment.

 Pregnancy: What are you covered for when you deliver?

 It’s important to also find out exactly what you can claim for and what you’ll end up being billed for by checking with both the hospital and your health insurer.
-It is a good idea to review and update your single or family health insurance policy now will help you to select the options you are looking for and how much the premium will be.
+It is a good idea to review and update your single or family health insurance policy to select the options you are looking for and determine how much the premium and excess will be.

 Post-delivery: Health insurance for your newborn baby

-You will have out-of-pocket costs for the paediatrician who comes to check on your newborn.
-Your healthy bub will be considered an outpatient, so your health insurances cannot cover this service but Medicare will provide partial payment.
+You will generally have to pay out-of-pocket costs for the paediatrician who comes to check on your newborn.
+Your baby will be considered an outpatient, so your health insurance does not usually cover this service but Medicare may provide a partial payment.

-Once your baby has been delivered, it’s time to look at family health cover and remember to add your baby to your family health insurance policy, if you have such a policy in place.
+Once your baby has been delivered, it may be a good time to consider adding your baby to your family health insurance policy, if you have such a policy in place.
 Most family private health insurance policies offer free cover for children until they are at least 18 years old, and longer if they are still dependent (up to 21 years old).
 Every fund has different rules about covering newborn babies so check with your health fund as early as possible.
 The Private Health Insurance Ombudsman also suggests these questions to ask your insurer when you are planning family private health insurance.